havesomtea/romeo.js-self-bbot/README.md

 Then use discord.js as normal.
 You can `client.connect()` using user account as bot.
 >> To get token, please put your email and pass in `./src/config.json`

->> Note: Dont try to make or add "Mass DM" in your command, because it easy to detect that your using selfbot!
+>> Note: Dont try to make or add "Mass DM" in your command, because it is easy to DETECT!

 ## Contributing
 1. [Fork](https://github.com/lazuee/discord-bot-self/fork) the repository.